idp-installer-manager/idp-installer-jenkins/README.md

 1. Click "Manage Jenkins"
 2. Click "Configure Global Security"
 3. Configure your preferred authentication and authorization methods.

-Configure jclouds:

-1. Click "Manage Jenkins"
-2. Click "Configure System"
-3. Scroll down to the "Clouds" section and fill in the following fields:
-  1. Identity (OpenStack user in the form `<tenant>:<user>`)
-  2. Credential (OpenStack password)

 Add your IdP installer configs to Jenkins: